-This edition was published by Gallery Books on October 29, 2013 in hardcover and has 336 pages.
+This romantic suspense is a hardcover edition that was published by Gallery Books on October 29, 2013 and has 336 pages.

 Second in the One-Eyed Jacks romantic suspense series, and it’s been 18 months since Killing Time, 1, when Jess Albert first met Ty Brown.